 Use Official Adapter & Cable

 Are you using the official adapter and cable provided with your Amazon Fire TV Stick?
-If not, then you might have found the solution to the restarting problem.
+If not, you might have found the solution to the restarting problem.
 Unfortunately, third-party aftermarket USB cables aren’t made for Fire TV devices, and that’s why using one can cause power-related issues like the one we are covering today.

-Use the official adapter (if you are providing power to FiresStick with power outlet) and cable that came with your Fire TV device.
-Don’t use the USB cable or power brick of your smartphone or any other device with your FireStick.
+Use the official adapter (if you are providing power to FireStick with a power outlet) and cable that came with your Fire TV device.
+Don’t use your smartphone’s USB cable, power brick, or any other device with your FireStick.

 For people who have misplaced or broken their official Amazon Fire TV power adapter and cable, you can order them online from the official Amazon website.